reluxscript/reluxscript/vpdocs/v0.1/examples/remove-console.md

 ## How It Works

 1. `visit_call_expression` is called for every function call
-2. `matches!` checks if the callee is `console.log`
+2. Use nested `if let` to check if callee is a member expression
-3. If it matches, replace the node with an empty statement
-4. Empty statements are removed during code generation
+3. Check if the object is an identifier named "console"
+4. Check if the property is an identifier named "log"
+5. If all conditions match, call `ctx.remove()` to remove the statement

 ## Variations